ethmarks/ethmarks.github.io/md_src/blog_src/scrambleanim.md

 ## Conclusion

 I love this effect.
-It doesn't really fit my website's aesthetic (and I prefer the current animations anyways), but it was still really fun to build.
-Feel free to use it however you like.
+I added it to the "Ahoy!" heading on my [home page](/), and I think it looks really cool.
+Feel free to use my code however you like.

 ~Ethan